adastradev/data-ingestion-agent/README.md

 **WARNING:** If you're installing Docker in a nested VM scenario using Hyper-V, see [this guide](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization)

-Execute the following to get the latest version of the agent and start the wizard:
+Execute one of the following to install the latest version of the agent and start the wizard:

 <details><summary>(Windows) Command Prompt</summary>
 <p>